Remote Access Information

-The Services to Students with Disabilities (SSD) Office is available to support students either through in-person or virtual appointments.
+The Accessibility Services Office is available to support students either through in-person or virtual appointments.
 We are available to speak by phone, Skype or email.
-Students interested in becoming registered with SSD are asked to fill out the Initial Accommodation Request Form and upload documentation here: https://ollusa-accommodate.symplicity.com/public_accommodation/
+Students interested in becoming registered with Accessibility Services are asked to fill out the Initial Accommodation Request Form and upload documentation here: https://ollusa-accommodate.symplicity.com/public_accommodation/

-Students already registered with SSD can access their account through the Accommodate link and submit documentation; request to revise or update services and letters; and manage accommodations at any time: https://ollusa-accommodate.symplicity.com/.
+Students already registered with the office can access their account through the Accommodate link and submit documentation; request to revise or update services and letters; and manage accommodations at any time: https://ollusa-accommodate.symplicity.com/.
 Students can log in to Accommodate using their OLLU credentials.

 For an appointment, email email@example.com.

 Sueltenfuss Library is available to support students through a variety of in-person and online options.
 Librarians and library staff can assist you via phone, email and our online chat service.
 Students can also use the Ask-A-Librarian form for assistance with all your library questions including research, access to library resources, and inquiries about your library account.
 Students may use our online calendar to make a research appointment for a one-on-one group consultation with a librarian via Skype or WebEx.
 Access to these services and the library's electronic resources are available through the library website.

 If you are accessing databases, e-journals, and ebooks from the library from off-campus for the first time, be aware you will be prompted at log in.
 Make sure you are using your MyOLLU ID and Password.

 Many eTextbook platforms are working with publishers to give free access until the end of May.
 To find out if your textbook is available, check out the Free Textbook Offers selection on our Coping with Coronavirus guide.
 If your textbook is available, you may be prompted to create an account.